-Given the cooperative nature of IPC, the scope of IPC’s services is determined in cooperation with the members.
+Given the cooperative nature of IPC, the scope of IPC’s services is determined jointly with our members.
 For each service, IPC develops a written and agreed Service Business Needs Statement (SBNS), defining:

 - Customer need(s) that are to be satisfied and the benefit that will result